kovach/jive/readme.md

+# Intro
+The project implements a parsing algorithm for a neat query syntax.
+This readme describes how to arrive at it by taking a series of small steps starting from traditional logic program syntax.

 # Prolog Syntax
+I want to know about all the cats that are on shelves:

 ```
-cat(X), sees(X, Y), cat(Y)
+cat(X), on(X, Y), shelf(Y)
 ```

 # ML-flavored Prolog Syntax

 ```
-cat X, sees X Y, cat Y
+cat X, on X Y, shelf Y
 ```

 ## Record arities, elide commas

 ```
-cat/1 sees/2
+# cat/1 shelf/1 on/2
-cat X sees X Y cat Y
+cat X on X Y shelf Y
 ```

+You could call a set of predicates and their arities a *schema*.

 # Allow infix predicates

 ```
-cat X  X sees Y  cat Y
+cat X X on Y shelf Y
 ```

-(distinguish predicates from arguments using case)
+How: distinguish predicates from arguments using case.

 # Allow unary predicates in place of variables

 ```
-cat sees cat
+cat on shelf
 ```

+How: parse this by scanning left to right and inserting variables.

-Parse this by inserting variables: compare the next word and the "top of the parse stack".
+- Compare the next word and the "top of the parse stack".
-If at least one of them is unary, generate a fresh variable and bind it to both.
+- If at least one of them is unary, generate a fresh variable and bind it to both.

 We can picture this as `p q -> p X q X`.

 ```
 cat
-cat sees
+cat on
-  -> cat X sees X
+  -> cat X on X
-cat X sees X cat
+cat X on X shelf
-  -> cat X sees X Y cat Y
+  -> cat X on X Y shelf Y
 ```

 ```